petrvanblokland/DesignDesignSpace/Site.md

 ### What does it cost?

-* 1 day $150
+* 1 day $150 (group of minimal 12)
-* 1 week $900 (7 days)
+* 1 week $900 (7 days, group of 4 or more)
-* 1 month $1,900 (calendar month)
+* 1 month $1,900 (calendar month, individual or group)
-* 1 season $3,900 (3 calendar months)
+* 1 season $3,900 (3 calendar months, individual or group)
-* 1 year $7,900
+* 1 year $7,900 (individual or group)

+Prices are per person.
 Discount or split payment for the month, season and year trainings can be discussed, depending on your personal situation.

+For corporate trainings, groups or customized requests, please <a href="mailto:info@designdesign.space">contact us</a>.

 Designers who whish to extend one training level into another, a 50% reduction is applied on previous payed tuition.
 E.g 1 day followed by 1 week: 1/2 $150 + $900 = $975.
 Or 1 week followed by 1 month: 1/2 $900 + $1,900 = $2,350.
 Or 1 week followed by 1 season: 1/2 $900 + $3,900 = $4,350

-Prices above are for individual designers.
-For corporate trainings, groups or customized requests, please <a href="mailto:info@designdesign.space">contact us</a>.

 ### What is the schedule & how to submit?